Skip to main content

 VAF4A Appendix 1: Family Settlement Application - Children and Dependent Relatives

-It is specifically for those applying from outside the UK and is provided free of charge.
+It is specifically for use outside the UK and is provided free of charge.

 • When the official instructions indicate this form is required